 When treating patients with SHCN, similar to any other child, developmentally-appropriate communication is critical.
-Often, information provided by a parent or caregiver prior to the patient's visit can assist greatly in preparation for the appointment.8 An attempt should be made to communicate directly with the patient during the provision of dental care.
+Often, information provided by a parent or caregiver prior to the patient's visit can assist greatly in preparation for the appointment.8 An attempt should be made to communicate directly with the patient and, when indicated, to supplement communication with gestures and augmentive methods of communication during the provision of dental care.
 A patient who does not communicate verbally may communicate in a variety of non-traditional ways.
 At times, a parent, family member, or caretaker may need to be present to facilitate communication and/or provide information that the patient cannot.
-According to the requirements of the AwDA, if attempts to communicate with a patient with SHCN /parent are unsuccessful because of a disability such as impaired hearing, the dentist must work with those individuals to establish an effective means of communications.11
+According to the requirements of the AwDA, if attempts to communicate with a patient with SHCN/parent are unsuccessful because of a disability such as impaired hearing, the dentist must work with those individuals to establish an effective means of communications.11